kamailio/kamailio-wiki/docs/features/new-in-4.0.x.md

 ### cpl-c

--   added an optional parameter to cpl_run_scritp() to provide the URI - the parameter will be used instead of taking the URI from headers or R-URI
+-   added an optional parameter to cpl_run_script() to provide the URI - the parameter will be used instead of taking the URI from headers or R-URI